ChrstphrHll/npc_gen/students/Kendel Shael.md

 year: 1
 guild: Alderden
 partyID: 43
+tags:
+- Firbolg
+- Rouge
+- Exploration
+- 1st
+- Alderden
 ---
 # Kendel Shael
 ---
 ### Description
 - 1st year Firbolg Rouge in Alderden
-- frizzy lighter blonde hair that's loose around the shoulders, Pale Blue eyes, and Pale Blue skin
+- frizzy lighter blonde hair that's loose around the shoulders, Gray eyes, and Pale Blue skin
 - Is Concerned and Muddle-headed, and has Finesse as their ideal

 ### Organizations